 - a.
 To enable and disable a zone, in the colored zone image, click the zone you want to enable or disable.
 This same functionality (clicking a zone to enable or disable) is available in the Beam Configuration screen.
-A change made in the Advanced screen is reflected in the Beam Configuration screen and vice - b.
+A change made in the Advanced screen is reflected in the Beam Configuration screen and viceversa.
+To disable beams in Custom Beam mode, click the "More Controls" button in the Beam Configuration Tab. - b.
 To set and unset a beam as silent, to the right of the Beam #, click the checkbox in the Silent column.
 A checkmark indicates the beam is set as silent; a blank checkbox indicates the beam is not silent.